pts/minilibc686/README.md

   align *double* and *long double* to 4, even for global variables.
 * For TinyCC and OpenWatcom, the provided definitions for NAN etc. in math.h cannot be used to initialize a global variable.
+* Only OpenWatcom (*wcc386*) unifies (merges) function bodies and function body tails, to save space.
+It also adds a `nop` so that that different functions won't end up at the same address.
+* OpenWatcom unifies (merges) NUL-terminated string constants within an .o file, GNU ld(1) merges them globally withing section `.rodata.str1.1`.

 ## Linker problems